liveview-native/live_view_native/guides/ex_doc_notebooks/event-bindings.md

 In this guide, you'll learn how to build interactive LiveView Native applications using event bindings.

-This guide assumes some familiarity with [Phoenix Bindings](https://hexdocs.pm/phoenix_live_view/bindings.html) and
+This guide assumes some existing familiarity with [Phoenix Bindings](https://hexdocs.pm/phoenix_live_view/bindings.html).

 <!-- livebook:{"break_markdown":true} -->